The Kids on the Move for Success Mission Statement

-Kids on the Move for Success, Inc. was founded on September 1, 2013 by Antoinette Tuff.
-The organization was developed to help underserved children all over the world see a new beginning and to know they too can push pass their life circumstances and be prepared for a purpose in life.
+Kids on the Move for Success, Inc., was founded on September 1, 2013 by Antoinette Tuff.
+The organization was birthed to help underserved children all over the world see a new beginning and to know that they too can push pass their life circumstances and be prepared for a purpose in life.

 2013 – Present…We have given out scholarships to students all over the world.
 This has allowed us to give out more than 20 scholarships to students from Elementary to Graduate.

-In 2016…Antoinette took her experience back into the school district were the gunman held her hostage and launch her own Discovery STEAM (science, technology, engineering, arts, math) Mentoring Program.
-This program was designed to teach students that STEAM was available to all know matter what community they lives in.
+In 2016…Antoinette took her experience back into the school district were the gunman held her hostage and launched her own Discovery STEAM (science, technology, engineering, arts, math) Mentoring Program.
+This program was designed to teach students that STEAM was available to all, no matter what community they lived in.
 During the time of her launching the mentoring program she discovered that students where reading and doing math below their grade level.
 Antoinette went to the administrators and teachers of her students to get reading and math scores of all the students.

-In 2017…Antoinette launched Knowledge is Powerful in Literacy After School Program at Canby Lane Elementary in Decatur, GA in DeKalb County School District.
-She launched her program at this school because it was where the Principal, Dr. Keshier Smikle and Assistant Principal, Mrs. Kia Dennis helped saved her live when she was suicidal.
-Antoinette took the students from her Discovery STEAM Mentoring Program and other students from the school to enroll students.
-When Antoinette arrived at Canby Lane Elementary School the school was on the list of Title 1 School who were performing low with the help of the administrative team, teachers, students, parents and Antoinette’s team.
-They school performed high on their scores and removed them off the list.
+In 2017…Antoinette launched Knowledge is Powerful in Literacy After School Program at Canby Lane Elementary in Decatur, GA which is in the DeKalb County School District.
+She launched her program at this school because it was where the Principal, Dr. Keshier Smikle and Assistant Principal, Mrs. Kia Dennis, helped saved her life when she was suicidal.
+Antoinette took the students from her Discovery STEAM Mentoring Program, and other students from the school, to enroll them.
+When Antoinette arrived at Canby Lane Elementary School, she found that it was on the list of Title 1 Schools that were classified as low performing.
+With the help of the administrative team, teachers, students, parents and Antoinette’s team Canby was re-classified as high performing on mandated tests and were thus removed from the low performing list.

-In 2017…Antoinette launch The STEAM Educational Showcase which is a one-day, all school event exposing students in grades PreK – 5 (and special education) to STEAM fields – Science, Technology, Engineering, Arts, and Math including literacy.
-The exhibitors include universities, engineers, mathematicians, baker and much more from the Atlanta area.
+In 2017…Antoinette launched The STEAM Educational Showcase which is a one-day, all school event.
+It exposed students in grades PreK – 5 and students in special education, to STEAM fields.
+These are the fields of Science, Technology, Engineering, Arts, and Math and Literacy.
+The exhibitors included universities, engineers, mathematicians, banker and many more from the Atlanta area.

-In 2018..Antoinette notice that her parents needed support as well as the students so she launch PACE (Parents Achieve through Continue Education) Parent Academy.
-Where it teaches each parent to become influencers in their communities.
-Educate them to speak out for their children’s safety.
-Give them the opportunities to increase educational and social resources for their families.
+In 2018..Antoinette noticed that her parents needed support as well as the students, so she launched PACE Parent Academy (Parents Achieve through Continued Education).
+It teaches parents to become influencers in their communities.
+It educates them to speak out for their children’s safety.
+It also gives them opportunities to increase educational and social resources for their families.

-In 2019…When the nation was talking about arming teachers with guns.
-They all went to Antoinette scared and wanted to speak up but was afraid.
-Antoinette started Community Student Safety Conversations – Town Hall Meetings where she bring together schools leadership, law enforcement, business leaders, educators, and other community organizations to collaborate with students to find real solutions.
+In 2019…When the nation was talking about arming teachers with guns the teachers and parents all went to Antoinette scared and wanted to speak up but were afraid.
+Antoinette started Community Student Safety Conversations – Town Hall Meetings where she brought together school leadership, law enforcement, business leaders, educators, and other community organizations to collaborate with students to find real solutions.

-In 2019…The parents wanted somewhere safe for the children during holiday seasons so Antoinette launched a Two Week “LEAP Holiday Enrichment Camp includes Academic and Financial Literacy, Interactive Reading Games, Reading Circle, Math Bingo, STEAM, Health Education, Tuff Tactics and much more.
-This camp is for students from Kindergarten to High School.
+In 2019…The parents wanted somewhere safe for the children during holiday seasons, so Antoinette launched a Two Week “LEAP Holiday Enrichment Camp” which included academic and financial literacy, interactive reading games, reading circle, math bingo, STEAM, health education, Tuff Tactics and much more.
+This camp is for students from kindergarten to high school.
 She partnered with companies, community leaders and Jr. Achievement for program curriculum and activities.

-In 2020…Antoinette wanted to meet the needs of our low-income communities and family.
-We expanded Knowledge is Powerful in Literacy to a virtual platform for our students during school year to support our students and parents.
+In 2020…Antoinette wanted to meet the needs of our low-income communities and families.
+We expanded Knowledge is Powerful in Literacy to a virtual platform during school year to support our students and parents.

-In 2020…Antoinette led our students and parents into the Enough is Enough Prayer and Peaceful Protest for Justice March with Commissioner Larry Johnson and the community in DeKalb County area to show our students how to do a peaceful march for their rights for justice and equality.
+In 2020…Antoinette led our students and parents into the Enough is Enough Prayer and Peaceful Protest for Justice march with Commissioner Larry Johnson and the community in the DeKalb county area.
+The purpose was to show our students how to do a peaceful march for their rights for justice and equality.

 Our mentors come from various businesses in Georgia and Texas.
 They are mentors in the STEM fields and some are every day people.
 Just like YOU.
 If you have a love for children and want to make a difference in the next generation than we need YOU.